 ¡Eso ya no vuelve más!”

 La Gaucha Manuela, referred by Roberto Firpo in an interview with Dr. Benarós: “I started playing the piano at the Velodrome, in 1907, with Bevilacqua.
 Then I was twenty years old and came from the Corrales, of Rioja and Caseros.
 The owner of The Velodrome was Pesce, I believe the father of who was later the owner of Luna Park.
 The place occupied an area of about four blocks.
 In the center was a mound of dirt.
 Inside, a track, used by cyclists.
 To get there you needed to go through a dirt road, which sometimes became mud.
 It was two blocks from Hansen.
 Drinks were served on tables placed under the trees.
 It had rooms, also.
-From The Velodrome you could see when music was playing in lo de Hansen.
-The Gaucha Manuela was a regular there, and was the kept woman of a rich young man called Del Carril, which I believe expended on her four or five millions.
+From The Velodrome, you could see when music was playing in lo de Hansen.
+The Gaucha Manuela was a regular there and was the kept woman of a rich young man called Del Carril, which I believe expended on her four or five million.
 She was brunette, very pretty, and very ‘criolla’ when speaking.
 She was a wonderful dancer, capable of grabbing a knife and start with the blows.
 I dedicated a tango “La Gaucha Manuela”(listen) to her.
-We were asked for these dedications, and sometimes the person asking for it payed us a hundred pesos.
+We were asked for these dedications, and sometimes the person asking for it paid us a hundred pesos.
 I dedicated the tango “To the distinguished Miss Manuela Lopez.”
 I earned one peso a day and some tips.
 There were no women.
-Each men had to bring his own.”
+Each man had to bring his own.”

 Juana Rebenque, referred by Juan Santa Cruz -brother of the author of “Unión Cívica” (listen) – (quote from Dr. Benarós): “She lived in small tin roof house, like all the houses at ‘El Pueblo de las Ranas’.
-You get inside you had to bent down.
-She did not even had a rate.
+You get inside you had to bend down.
+She did not even have a rate.
 She charged whatever you gave her.
-She never came to downtown.
+She never came downtown.
 She was tall, thin, with a big nose, and beautiful.
 She lived with a man called Fernandez.
 She was mentioned in some famous verses of the time: ‘Hará cosa ‘e una semana / que un canfinflero mistongo / me convidó pa’ un bailongo / en el Pueblo de las Ranas. / Las principales bacanas / de la ranil población / cayeron a la función / lindamente enfaroladas, / porque habían sido invitadas / con tarjetas de cartón.’”

 El Flaco Saúl: A landowner who stands out among the first tango dancers.
-According to “Viejo Tanguero”: “he was able to interpret tango in two styles: the original, vivid, complex, full of figures and ‘quebradas’, of great agility, with strength and character, and the smooth tango, which developed at the time called the ‘Guardia Vieja’, as a necessity to adapt to female dancers who would not follow the primitive style, which later was defined as the characteristic style to dance the tango of the so called ‘Guardia Nueva’, or ‘cabaret tango.'”
+According to “Viejo Tanguero”: “he was able to interpret tango in two styles: the original, vivid, complex, full of figures and ‘quebradas’, of great agility, with strength and character, and the smooth tango, which developed at the time called the ‘Guardia Vieja’, as a necessity to adapt to female dancers who would not follow the primitive style, which later was defined as the characteristic style to dance the tango of the so-called ‘Guardia Nueva’, or ‘cabaret tango.'”